 What is an indictment?
 Here’s what Donald Trump is facing

-Mr Trump is the first former US president ever to face federal indictment
+Mr Trump is the first former US president ever to face federal charges

-Donald Trump on Thursday broke another legal barrier when he became the first former US president ever to be federally indicted.
+Donald Trump broke another legal barrier on 9 June when he became the first former US president ever to be federally indicted.

 A federal grand jury indicted Mr Trump in the investigation into his alleged improper retention of classified documents.
 The indictment unsealed on Friday revealed 37 counts against the former president, including conspiracy to obstruct, willful retention of documents, and false statements.

-He was already under indictment for his role in an alleged scheme to make a hush money payment to adult film star Stormy Daniels in the buildup to the 2016 election.
+He was already under a New York state indictment for his role in an alleged scheme to make a hush money payment to adult film star Stormy Daniels in the buildup to the 2016 election.

 Here’s a rundown of what all the legal terminology means and how we might see Mr Trump’s case progress through the criminal justice system.